andyl/xcomponents/README.md

 Instruction on how to create new Xcomponents modules TBD.

-## Development Roadmap

-- [x] Build out minimal home page
-- [x] Build out Tailwind3 site
-- [ ] Add `PhxLiveStorybook` to Tailwind3 site
-- [ ] Build out Milligram site
-- [ ] Add `PhxLiveStorybook` to Milligram site
-- [ ] Fix Dockerfile
-- [ ] Publish Docker image
-- [ ] Publish to Fly.io

 ## Help Wanted

-Firstly: I'm only going to develop components that I'm using myself on my current projects.
+Firstly: I will only develop components that I'm using myself on my current projects.
 So initially there's going to be a lot of blanks in the Xcomponents `CanIUse` table.

 Pull requests welcome!